Bath Salts Addiction and Rehabilitation

-When you ingest bath salts orally, your body absorbs it fairly quickly and you obtain your peak “rush” approximately an hour and half after taking the drug.
+When you ingest bath salts orally, your body absorbs it fairly quickly and you obtain your peak “rush” approximately an hour and a half after taking the drug.
 You experience the effects for around four hours, and then experience a hard crash.

 Injecting bath salts is a more dangerous practice and can cause the development of mood disorders and psychoses over time.
 In addition to mood disorders, other effects can include potential suicide attempts, delirium, self-mutilation and profound depression.
 When using bath salts long-term, it can even lead to death.

-Along with all the negative effects the drug brings on in itself, when you inject the drug, you also have the potential of facing toxic and possibly lethal side effects such as:
+Along with all the negative effects the drug brings on in itself when you inject the drug, you also have the potential of facing toxic and possibly lethal side effects such as:

 - Injection site infections